-Averett is also an an IZA research fellow.
-She recently stepped down as a co-editor of the Eastern Economic Journal and also was the Eastern representative for the Committee on the Status of Women in the Economics Profession.
+Averett is also an an IZA research fellow and an Associate Editor for the journal Economics and Human Biology.
+Along with Ed Gamber she was co-editor of the Eastern Economic Journal from 2010-2015 and also was the Eastern representative for the Committee on the Status of Women in the Economics Profession.

 Her CV can be found here: vita_averett_August_2017